open-webui/open-webui/location/setup/README.md

 # Docker Setup

-## Installing git while creation of docker image

-To be able to run git commands inside a docker container the following command has been used:

-	apt-get install -y --no-install-recommends curl jq git
+## Edit our Open WebUI "projects" repo

+The "projects/location" folder is where we'll edit enhancements to the "src" folder.
+We'll merge our enhancments into "src-merged" so we don't have sync issues with open-webui.

+We also edit index.html and active.md in our "projects" fork root since we added those files.

-## Edit your local files pulled down with Docker
+## Edit your project/location files pulled down from our Docker package

 Once you get the following installed, see our [Location Projects for Open WebUI](../).